 Alinta is one of Australia’s most captivating leading ladies – and a multi award winner.
 She is well known for her sassy portrayal of Anita in West Side Story, which saw her nominated for several awards, including the Helpmann, Green Room and Sydney Theatre Awards.
 In 2011 she won the Australian Dance Award for Most Outstanding Performance.

-As well as taking on the famed role of Velma in Chicago for Gordon Frost Organisation this year, Alinta will join a number of the country’s top singers in Victorian Opera’s A Little Night Music, in the role of Petra.
+This year, in a career highlight, Alinta takes on the famed role of Velma in Chicago for Gordon Frost Organisation.
+She previously joined a number of the country’s top singers in Victorian Opera’s A Little Night Music, in the role of Petra.

 Alinta is an acclaimed jazz vocalist, songwriter and recording artist.
 She recently released her debut album with Hook Turn Orchestra, titled Jazz and the Silver Screen, a collection of beautifully rearranged cinematic soundtracks.
-In April 2019 she releases her original music with Alinta and the Jazz Emperors, titled I Got You.
+She also released her original music with Alinta and the Jazz Emperors, titled I Got You.
 Both albums are available through her website and iTunes.

 Her screen credits include Wentworth (Foxtel), Winners & Losers (Ch 9), U.S. telemovie The Frontier (Sony), The Dr Blake Mysteries (ABC) and Neighbours (Fremantle).